Due Diligence

 Strategy Tools

-By Eric van Heeswijk and Marc Wilson
+By Stuart Graham and Marc Wilson

-Eric is an analyst and Marc is a partner at Global Advisors.
-Both are based in Johannesburg, South Africa.
+Stuart is a manager and Marc is a partner at Global Advisors.

 read more